Will the Fed do a rate cut greater than 25bps this year?

 Contract Snapshot

-This market resolves to YES if the Federal Reserve implements a rate cut greater than 25 basis points during 2026.
-It resolves to NO if the Fed does not enact any rate cut exceeding 25 basis points by the end of 2026.
-No specific settlement conditions or additional key dates are provided beyond the 2026 timeframe.
+This market resolves YES if the Federal Reserve implements at least one interest rate cut greater than 25 basis points during the calendar year 2026.
+It resolves NO if no such rate cut occurs within 2026.
+The key period for this market is the entirety of 2026, and no other special settlement conditions are explicitly stated in this content.

 Available Contracts